GeminiDRSoftware/GMOSIFUTutorial-GIRAF/docs/makelist.rst

 Normally, there's only one exposure taken for the standard star.
 For some reason, in this case, four were taken.
 After reducing them, it was found that they are all well exposed so anyone of them could be used.
-The third one is used in this tutorial simply because it's the one with the best signal.
+The third one is used in this tutorial simply because it is the one with the best signal.

 In this tutorial, we do not cover the reduction of the standard in the interest of time.
 Though we will show how to get the sensitivity function from the reduced standard star.

-For an overview of the standard star reduction, see the diagram in Appendix A.
+For an overview of the standard star reduction, see the diagram in Appendix 1, :ref:`standardstar`.

 From the archive search, we found these data for the standard star and its calibration files.